Skip to content

 • 2x means the model consumes credits at twice the standard rate

-• 4.5x means the model consumes credits at four and a half times the standard rate
+• 1.5x means the model consumes credits at one and a half times the standard rate

 The multiplier is a pricing weight, not a quality score.
 A higher multiplier usually means a model is more expensive to run, not that it is always better for every task.